yxuansu/OpenAlpaca/README.md

 # Example Usage:

+**[Note]** We would like to note that unlike LLaMA, OpenLLaMA uses the token id of 1 as the bos (begining of the sequence) token.
+Please refer to the authors' [orginal implementation](https://github.com/openlm-research/open_llama#preview-weights-release-and-usage) for more information.

 Below shows an example on how to use OpenAlpaca.
-We would like to note that unlike LLaMA, OpenLLaMA uses the token id of 1 as the bos (begining of the sequence) token.
-Please refer to the authors' [orginal implementation](https://github.com/openlm-research/open_llama#preview-weights-release-and-usage) for more information.

 ```python
 import torch